RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 ```
 - Save and close Notepad.
 # Modding Valheim
-*Modding Valheim is not without risks.
-Be aware updates may cause mods to load incorrectly and cause Valheim to not run at all.
-If your game will not load.
-Rename the Valheim directory to “Valheim.bak” and Verify Files in Steam.*
+*Modding Valheim is fraught with danger.
+Be aware that updates may cause mods to load incorrectly and Valheim to crash.
+If your game isn't loading.
+Rename the Valheim directory to **Valheim.bak** and run Steam's File Verification.*
 ## Preparing Files for Install
 ### BepInEx for Valheim
 - Go to [Link to BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)